Keyoes/Raspberry-pi-pico-2-W-bad-usb-wireless/README.md

 ## Bug: CHAR_DELAY should have a minimum of 30ms to prevent data loss in BadUSB payloads

 ### Description
-When executing BadUSB payloads through the Keyoes controller, we've discovered that the current default character delay of 10ms (`char_delay = 0.01` in the code) causes significant reliability issues.
+When executing BadUSB payloads through the Keyoes controller, I discovered that the current default character delay of 10ms (`char_delay = 0.01` in the code) causes significant reliability issues.
 Characters are frequently dropped or misinterpreted during payload execution, especially with longer commands or when targeting systems under load.

 ### Current Implementation
 In the current code (`execute_script()` function), we have: